George Bancroft: Namesakes and monuments

 The dormitory at the United States Naval Academy, Bancroft Hall, is named after him.
 It is the largest single dormitory in the world.

 Bancroft is one of 23 famous names on the $1 educational currency note of 1896.

-The name of Bancroft, honoring George Bancroft, is found atop one of several marble pillars in the Thomas Jefferson Building of the United States Library of Congress in Washington, DC.
+The name of Bancroft, honoring George Bancroft, is found atop one of several marble pillars in the Thomas Jefferson Building of the United States Library of Congress in Washington, D.C.

-In and around his birthplace of Worcester, Massachusetts, many streets, businesses and monuments bear his name:
+Many schools, streets, towns, etc. bear his name: